-- Cash over/short is not an error in revenue, it's an error in cash. - Uncollected charged meals and bad checks are not allowable costs to be absorbed by the CNP. - Schools must not sell competitive foods or foods of minimal nutritional value during meal service times.
+- Cash over/short is not an error in revenue, it is an error in cash. - Uncollected charged meals and bad checks are not allowable costs to be absorbed by the CNP. - Schools must not sell competitive foods or foods of minimal nutritional value during meal service times.
 If this noncompliance is discovered, the revenue must go to CNP. - Food Inventory.
-In October 1999, the Examiners of Public Accounts requested that boards of education take a food inventory at September 30th each year.
+In October 1999, the Examiners of Public Accounts requested that boards of education take a food inventory on September 30 each year.
 A system's food inventory is often material to the overall operations and financial statements of the system.
 Systems must take this inventory and make the appropriate accounting entries.
-USDA Commodity issues are addressed in separate memo as part of this handbook.
+USDA Foods issues are addressed in separate memo as part of this handbook.
+Best practice is to complete monthly inventory per cost center.